Coloring ideas for Hippopotamus

 Hippos usually have gray or purplish-brown skin with a pinkish belly and face.
 You can use soft grays or purple-browns for their body, and light pink around their mouth and ears.
 Add a river, splashes of water, lily pads, or grassy riverbanks to build a fun habitat around them!

-On the back of the page, why not try writing some fun facts about the hippopotamus, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the hippopotamus, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Hippopotamus?